2009 Zahedan bombing

-The 2009 Zahedan bombing was an explosion on May 28, 2009 that occurred during Maghrib prayers in Zahedan killing 30 people and wounding 60.
+The 2009 Zahedan bombing was an explosion on May 28, 2009, that occurred during Maghrib prayers in Zahedan killing 30 people and wounding 60.
 There was no immediate claim of responsibility.
 The governor of Sistan and Baluchestan reported that "a group of terrorists were arrested as they were trying to escape from the province".

 Background

-Zahedan is the capital of Sistan and Baluchestan Province, shares a border with Pakistan and is the scene of frequent clashes between Iranian police and drug dealers and militants and terrorists such as Jundallah.
-In 2007, there was another bombing that killed eleven people.
+Zahedan is the capital of Sistan and Baluchestan province, shares a border with Pakistan and is the scene of frequent clashes between Iranian police and drug dealers, and militants and terrorists such as Jundallah.
+In 2007, there was another bombing in the same region that killed eleven people.

 Motive

 This explosion probably was carried out by a group seeking to start a war between Shiite and Sunni Muslims.
 One day after the attack, Abdel Raouf Rigi, described as a spokesman for the Jundallah group, told Saudi-owned TV channel Al-Arabiya that a suicide bomber had targeted a secret meeting of Iran's elite Revolutionary Guards inside the Amir al-Momineen mosque.

 On May 30, 2009, three men convicted of smuggling the bombing material and explosives from Pakistan to Iran were publicly executed by hanging near the mosque.
 All three men were already in detention when bombing occurred and had been tried for a string of bombings claimed by Jundallah in past.
 A spokesman for the Sistan-Baluchestan provincial judiciary said the three people "confessed to illegally bringing explosives into Iran and giving them to the main person behind the bombing".